vastness-io/website/index.md

 ### Self-registering subtask implementations

+API Server in Commit Scanner module and also the Build System require a flexible way of executing steps.
+For that we want to define in the server basic step (subtask) definitions (interfaces) that can be implemented by external services.
+Only when all required steps are implemented, the server becomes healthy and available for processing requests.
+It is possible to have multiple services implementing a step, based on rules (e.x. for PCI-compliant repositories; only Github commits, but not Bitbucket ones).
+Every step definition has the trigger rules, incoming payload, outgoing payload.
+There is also a possibility to implement undefined steps, and it requires declaring the order in the queue of steps.
+Our research did not find a suitable library or software that would allow such a specific software discovery/plugin system, so it has to be developed here, probably as a separate project, so it can be used by other people having similar usecase.

 ## How to contribute
 We are looking for all people passionate about quality:
 + Backend developers proficient in Golang